Food Plots

 Timing is everything with food plots.
 Plant too early and your brassicas bolt in the heat.
 Plant too late and your clover doesn't establish before frost.
 Every year, people waste good seed by putting it in the ground at the wrong time.

 Here's the complete breakdown of when to plant what, based on where you live.
+If you're still deciding what to plant, start with our guide to the best food plot seed for deer.

 The Two Planting Windows